CONNECTING THE TRANSFORMING POWER OF THE GOSPEL TO THE LIVES OF PEOPLE TOUCHED BY DISABILITY

 - Women’s Fellowship – dinners, retreats, prayer groups and support network provide encouragement to mothers and others who care for persons with special needs.

-- Respite Care – much-needed breaks for those who provide ongoing care of family members with special needs
+- Respite Care – is offered several times during the year to provide a much needed break for those who give ongoing care of family member with special needs

-- Summer Activities – weekly summer camp sessions, drama camp, VBS, Super
+- Summer Activities – weekly summer camp sessions, VBS, Super Summer Wednesdays for children, Monday Night Out for Teens and Adults

 - Family Services – encouragement, practical support, social and recreational activities for all family members.

-- Community Forum Series – educational workshops taught by professionals, monthly support groups, disability ministry conferences
+- Community Forum Series – educational workshops taught by professionals and disability ministry conferences

 - Volunteering – many ways to minister to people touched by disability